- Facilitate Planning

 Obviously, you need to create the release in your tracker, meaning the placeholder for release epics, stories, and defects.
 Typically there is a specific field in the tracker for this, where you make up a name and enter the start and end dates.
 In cheap options you might have to create a “tag” or “label.”

-Caution: Use story counts even if your teams use story points.
+Caution: For Scrum teams, use story counts even if your teams use story points.
 Otherwise the teams have to size the stories in advance, a waste of time for each story that gets deleted or significantly changed later in the release.
-(For other reasons, see “Why use task hours instead of story points?“)
+(For other reasons, see “Why use story counts instead of story points?“)

 - The total number of stories the teams created.